Ishaqezaz/HPC3/README.md

 ## Exercise 1 - MPI Hello World
 1. The code can be found in exercise 1.
-2. How do you compile it?
-Which compiler and flags have you used, if any?
-To compile the MPI program on Dardel, I use cc MPI_Hello_World.c -o MPI_Hello_World because Cray's MPICH is loaded by default.
+2. To compile the MPI program on Dardel, I use cc MPI_Hello_World.c -o MPI_Hello_World because Cray's MPICH is loaded by default.
 On HPC, I use mpicc MPI_Hello_World.c -o MPI_Hello_World, with no additional flags needed.

-3. How do you run the MPI code on Dardel?
-To run the MPI code on Dardel, I use srun -n 4 ./MPI_Hello_World, where 4 processes will run.
+3. To run the MPI code on Dardel, I use srun -n 4 ./MPI_Hello_World, where 4 processes will run.

 ## Exercise 2 - Measure Network Bandwidth and Latency on Dardel with Ping-Pong